metagenome-atlas/atlas_webpage_content/content/home/main.md

  css_class = ""
 +++

+{{< figure library="true" src="atlas_scheme.png" title="Scheme of workflow" width="400px" >}}

 Metagenome-atlas is a easy-to-use metagenomic pipeline based on [snakemake](https://snakemake.github.io/).
-It handles all steps from QC, Assembly, Binning, to Annotation.
+It handles all steps from QC, Assembly, Binning, to Annotation & Quantification.

-{{< figure library="true" src="atlas_scheme.jpg" title="Scheme of workflow" width="400px" >}}

-## Easy to use
+The pipline is easy to use.
 You can start using atlas with three commands:

 ```
     conda install -y -c bioconda -c conda-forge metagenome-atlas
     atlas init --db-dir databases path/to/fastq/files